ICP-Y2/workshop-week-2-JenifAle/README.md

 **3.2.
 Learning Reflection**

 Write a brief note on the results observed while changing the resistor’s resistance in the simulation.
 What about direction of LED connected?
+We observed that with a 1kohm resistor the LED glowed brightly with 2kohm it was dim, and with 3kohm it didn't glow because of high resistance.
+Without a resistor the LED was very bright but got damaged.
+Also if the LED is connected in the wrong direction it doesn’t glow since the anode must connect to the positive side and the cathode to the negative side.

 ```
 ### 4. Simulation 4: Simulating Voltage Divider Circuit